mk8819/bynd/README.md

          -> generate_signal_tensor
          -> get_search_grid

-   That is all.
-All other routines are helper functions to handle the data structure of the FHIaims RT-TDDFT routines.
+   All other routines are helper
+   functions to handle the data structure of the FHIaims RT-TDDFT routines.